Progressive rock: Peak years (1971–1976)

 North American progressive rock bands and artists often represented hybrid styles such as the complex arrangements of Todd Rundgren's Utopia and Rush, the eclectic psychedelia of Spirit, the hard rock of Captain Beyond, the Southern rock-tinged prog of Kansas, the jazz fusion of Frank Zappa and Return to Forever, and the eclectic fusion of the all-instrumental Dixie Dregs.
 British progressive rock acts had their greatest US success in the same geographic areas in which British heavy metal bands experienced their greatest popularity.
 The overlap in audiences led to the success of arena rock bands, such as Boston, Kansas, and Styx, who combined elements of the two styles.

+Golden Earring released a number of Progressive rock albums from the late 1960s to the late 1970s, the most famous of which was the album Moontan, featuring the hit Radar Love.

 Progressive rock achieved popularity in Continental Europe more quickly than it did in the US.
 Italy remained generally uninterested in rock music until the strong Italian progressive rock scene developed in the early 1970s.
 (Note: Van der Graaf Generator were much more popular there than in their own country.
 Genesis were hugely successful in Continental Europe at a time when they were still limited to a cult following in Britain and the US.)
 Progressive rock scene emerged in Yugoslavia in the late 1960s, dominating the Yugoslav rock scene until the late 1970s.
 Few of the European groups were successful outside of their own countries, with the exceptions of Dutch bands like Focus and Golden Earring who wrote English-language lyrics, and the Italians Le Orme and PFM, whose English lyrics were written by Peter Hammill and Peter Sinfield, respectively.
 Some European bands played in a style derivative of English bands.
 (Note: This can be heard in Triumvirat, an organ trio in the style of ELP; Ange and Celeste who have had a strong King Crimson influence.
 Others brought national elements to their style: Spain's Triana introduced flamenco elements, groups such as the Swedish Samla Mammas Manna drew from the folk music styles of their respective nations, and Italian bands such as Il Balletto di Bronzo, Rustichelli & Bordini, leaned towards an approach that was more overtly emotional than that of their British counterparts.)